kekse1/count.php/README.md

 ### OVERRIDE
-If(OVERRIDE === true), one can call the script's URL with `?override=(string)`, so neither regular `$_SERVER['HTTP_HOST']` nor `$_SERVER['SERVER_NAME']` are being used, but an arbitrary (but filtered) string (or just another host you define there), so REMOTE counting is possible with this setting..
+If(OVERRIDE === true), one can call the script's URL with `?override=(string)`, so neither regular `$_SERVER['HTTP_HOST']` nor `$_SERVER['SERVER_NAME']` are being used, but an arbitrary (but filtered) string (or just another host you define there).

 I don't really like it, but if you need this feature, just use it.
 Works great.